caedesvvv/obelisk-monitor/README.md

 Provided is a script 'genaddresses.py' you can use to generate a list of 10K addresses from an mpk.

+Modify the following variables in main.py:
+ * url: url to post for notifications
+ * key_id: key id to use for signing posts

 Running main.py will start the monitor.

 How it works: